A Note on the Uniform Ergodicity of Dynamical Systems: Introduction

 Let us review some known results and how this paper improves upon them: \begin{enumerate}[label =(\roman*), labelindent = 0pt, wide] \item In~\cite[Proposition~W.12]{DerndingerNagelPalm-ErgodicTheoryPerspective-1987} it is shown that an isometric lattice homomorphism $T$ is uniformly ergodic if and only if it is periodic.
 We show that a non-isometric uniformly ergodic lattice homomorphism can be split into a periodic part and one that decays exponentially to $0$ (see Theorem~\ref{theorem:uniform-almost-periodicity-isolated-spectral-value} and Corollary~\ref{corollary:almost-uniform-periodicity}).

-\item It is well-known that for a power-bounded linear operator $T$ on a Banach space with $1 \in \sigma(T)$ the uniform ergodicity is equivalent to $1$ being a pole of first order of the resolvent of $T$ (see~\cite[Theorem~2.7]{Krengel-ErgodicTheorems-1985}).
+\item It is well-known that a linear operator $T$ on a Banach space with $1 \in \sigma(T)$ and $\lim_{n \to \infty} \frac{1}{n} \norm{T^n} = 0$ the uniform ergodicity is equivalent to $1$ being a pole of first order of the resolvent of $T$ (see~\cite[Theorem~3.16]{Dunford-SpectralTheoryIConvToProj-1943}).
 For lattice homomorphisms we prove that this is also equivalent to the formally weaker condition that $1$ is an isolated point in the spectrum of $T$ (see Corollary~\ref{corollary:almost-uniform-periodicity}).
-Moreover, we show that for lattice homomorphisms the power-boundedness can be replaced by the formally weaker assumption $r(T) = 1$.
+Moreover, we show that for lattice homomorphisms the constraint $\lim_{n \to \infty} \frac{1}{n} \norm{T^n} = 0$ can be replaced by the formally weaker assumption $r(T) = 1$.

-\item In~\cite{Krengel-SpeedConvergenceErgodicTheorem-1978} it is proved that, on the unit interval $(0,1)$ endowed with the Lebesgue measure, the Cesàro averages ${(A_n[T_\varphi] f)}_{n \in \bbN}$ of an ergodic measure-pre\-serving system do not have a uniform convergence rate in the $L^p$-norm.
-This has been improved in~\cite[Propositon~3.2.3]{Petersen-ErgodicTheory-1983} to ergodic systems on non-atomic probability spaces.
-We show that every measure-preserving dynamical system that has these uniform convergence rates must be periodic (see Theorem~\ref{theorem:Lp-periodic}), thereby complementing the recent results in~\cite[Appendix]{CohenLin-UniformErgodicity-2023}.
+\item In~\cite[Corollary~2]{IonescuTulcea-RandomSeriesSpectraOfMeasurePreservingTrafos-1963} and \cite[Corollaire~1]{Ciprian-SurLesMesuresSpectralTheorieErgodique-1964} it is shown that the spectrum of the composition operator on $L^2$ of an invertible and aperiodic measure-preserving system coincides with the complex unit circle.
+Hence, $1$ is not isolated in the spectrum, and thus, the system can not be uniformly ergodic.
+This observation was later strengthened to almost everywhere pointwise convergence in~\cite{Krengel-SpeedConvergenceErgodicTheorem-1978} for transformations on the unit interval $(0,1)$ endowed with the Lebesgue measure and composition operators on $L^p$ and in~\cite[Propositon~3.2.3]{Petersen-ErgodicTheory-1983} to ergodic systems on non-atomic probability spaces.
+We show that every measure-preserving dynamical system for which the Cesàro averages have a uniform convergence rate must be periodic (see Theorem~\ref{theorem:Lp-periodic}), thereby complementing the recent results in~\cite[Appendix]{CohenLin-UniformErgodicity-2023}.

 \item In~\cite[Satz~5]{Scheffold-ErzeugteAlgebraMarkovVerbandsoperatoren-1971} it is proved that topological dynamical systems on compact Hausdorff spaces that are uniformly ergodic have uniformly bounded orbit lengths.
 In Theorem~\ref{theorem:eventual-periodicity}, we generalize this to non-compact spaces and show that, in this case, the dynamical system is eventually periodic. \end{enumerate}